kineticstoolkit/kineticstoolkit_doc/src/python_int_float.md

 When we create a new numeric variable, the variable is defined:
 - as a `float` if its literal value contains a decimal point
-- as an `int` if its literal value contain a decimal point
+- as an `int` if its literal value contains a decimal point

 ```{code-cell} ipython3
 an_int = 3